-DURING the 1940s, Sydney’s pubs experienced a huge problem with customers stealing beer glasses.
+DURING the 1940s, Sydney’s pubs was suffering a persisting problem with customers stealing beer glasses.

-In Sydney’s 600 hotels during 1944, the weekly loss of beer glasses by theft and breakages was estimated by the United Victuallers Association, the forerunner of today’s Australian Hotel Association, to be at 180,100.
+In Sydney’s 600 hotels during 1944, the weekly loss of beer glasses by theft and breakages was estimated by the United Victuallers Association – the forerunner of today’s Australian Hotels Association – to be 180,100 for the year.